arangodb/cluster-maintenance/README.md

 ## Creating an Agency Dump

-In alternative to connecting to a leader agent, some of the scripts will accept an agency dump JSON file as their input.
+An alternative to connecting to a leader agent, some of the scripts will accept an agency dump JSON file as their input.

 One can run the `dump` task against the cluster's leader agent, e.g.: